Academic Catalog

 Types and/or Examples of Required Reading, Writing, and Outside of Class Assignments

-B. Writing informal journal responses to readings
+2. Writing journal responses and discussion posts in response to readings

-C. Writing formal analyses of readings in college academic essay format
+3. Writing formal analyses of readings in college academic essay format

 Discipline(s)